 Herbal Medicine

 There are a lot of terrific books about herbal medicine out there.
 But there’s one that tops them all and is thought to be the bible of herbs.
-If you decide to buy two or three herbal medicine books, this book, PDR for Herbal Medicines, 4th Edition, is essential to add to your collection.
-It has all the current research on every herb, folk remedy effects, the scientific documented effects and prescription drug interactions.
+So, if you decide to buy two or three herbal medicine books, this book, PDR for Herbal Medicines, 4th Edition, is essential to add to your collection.
+It has current research on every herb, folk remedy effects, scientifically documented effects, and prescription drug interactions.

-It’s impossible to create a complete list of every effective herb that you need to grow, but this is a partial list of the top must-have medicinal herbs that could be grown in almost any garden.
-The other half of the list will follow on Monday!
+It’s impossible to create a complete list of every effective herb you need to grow, but this is a partial list of the top must-have medicinal herbs that could be grown in almost any garden.
+The other half of the list will follow in my next post.

 Aloe Vera

-This plant is exceptionally useful for treating you internally as well as externally.
+This plant is beneficial for treating you internally as well as externally.

-For external treatment, the gel is well-known for soothing the damaged skin caused by burns, like sunburns; just rub aloe on the affected skin and it will minimize the chance of blistering.
-However, it’s also great for minor skin infections, acne, treating cuts, eczema, itching, hair loss, dry skin, arthritis, insect bites and fungal infections.
+For external treatment, the gel is well-known for soothing the damaged skin caused by burns, like sunburns, rubbing aloe on the affected skin, and minimizing the chance of blistering.
+However, it’s also great for minor skin infections, acne, treating cuts, eczema, itching, hair loss, dry skin, arthritis, insect bites, and fungal infections.

 You can also drink the aloe vera juice.
-But, be warned, the juice is quite bitter so you?ll want to mix it with something to hide the taste.
+But be warned, the juice is quite bitter, so you’ll want to mix it with something to hide the taste.
 Drinking aloe vera juice helps with digestion and is a good laxative.
-However, if you have to use it as a laxative, drink only a small amount because some people could experience bad cramping from it.
-It’s also said to be good for ulcers, strengthens the immune system, colitis, diabetes, irritable bowel syndrome (IBS), and an aid to manage cancer.

 Cayenne Pepper

-Not only is this a great source of Vitamin C and a popular chili spice, but Cayenne Pepper has many medicinal uses.
+This is an excellent source of Vitamin C and a popular chili spice, and Cayenne Pepper has many medicinal uses.

 Chamomile

-Used as a tea, chamomile can help a variety of symptoms such as gas, menstrual cramps, diarrhea, morning sickness, stomach cramps, fever, headaches, indigestion, colds, vomiting, poor digestion, nausea, nervousness, congestion, stress and as a warm compress for eye and ear problems.
-For babies, it’s great for teething pain and colic.
+Used as a tea, chamomile can help various symptoms such as gas, menstrual cramps, diarrhea, morning sickness, stomach cramps, fever, headaches, indigestion, colds, vomiting, poor digestion, nausea, nervousness, congestion, and stress.
+Chamomile can also be used as a warm compress for eye and ear problems.
+For babies, it’s excellent for teething pain and colic.

-Chamomile flowers can be inhaled as a steam which will help with asthma, respiratory problems, sinusitis and hay fever.
+Chamomile flowers can be inhaled as steam, which will help with asthma, respiratory problems, sinusitis, and hay fever.

 Dandelion

-Did you ever imagine that the dreaded lawn weed could be good for you?
-Well, it is!
+Did you ever imagine that the dreaded lawn weed could benefit you?
+Well, it is.

-It’s extremely high in Vitamin C and Vitamin A and, while some people put it in salads, there are various things that this weed is good for.
+It’s incredibly high in Vitamin C and Vitamin A, and while some people put it in salads, there are various things that this weed is good for.

-The white sap from the roots or stems of the dandelion may be put right on the skin in order to ease the discomfort of bee stings and sores; it can eliminate acne, warts and calluses as well as alleviate the signs of gout.
+The white sap from the roots or stems of the dandelion may be put right on the skin to ease the discomfort of bee stings and sores; it can eliminate acne, warts, and calluses and alleviate the signs of gout.

 Echinacea

-This is one powerful herb!
-It assists in strengthening the immune system; thus, allowing you to be able to fight better against sore throats, colds, bronchitis and flu.
-Plus, it helps clear mucus from the respiratory tract for specific conditions, is a strong anti-inflammatory and treats urinary tract infections.
+Echinacea is one powerful herb.
+It assists in strengthening the immune system, thus allowing you to fight better against sore throats, colds, bronchitis, and flu.
+Plus, it helps clear mucus from the respiratory tract for specific conditions, is a potent anti-inflammatory, and treats urinary tract infections.

 When used topically, this is also great for wounds and is utilized to alleviate arthritis pain.